OGStudio/site-opengamestudio/en/news/2024-10_ht-sound.md

 work for "Tail and Shadow" project, because the project's story writer - Eugene - left.

-# Searching for a new direction
+# The search for a new direction

 In September I also noticed the loss of interest in the project by the audience.
 I linked this to the fact that the project's functional and